Andy Quan

 Andy Quan (born 7 July 1969) is a Canadian author who now lives in Sydney.
 In his writing, he frequently explores the ways in which sexual identity and cultural identity interact.
-Quan is openlygay.
+Quan is openly gay.

 Quan was born in Vancouver, British Columbia, Canada.
 In addition to his writing, Quan is a musician and community activist.
 He was the first ever full-time paid employee of ILGA and has worked as a policy writer and project manager on issues related to the global HIV epidemic.
 He now works as an editor and copywriter.